Is catfishing illegal

 Those individuals who believe that they are able to hide behind a screen, or perhaps they don’t think they will get caught because the image belongs to someone in a different country for example, are acting unlawfully.
 What is most concerning is that fake profiles are only brought to an individual’s attention when someone else points out that they had seen them online.
 Therefore, a fake profile could have been up for several days, weeks or months, and the individual in the photo had no idea.
 Its quite scary to even think about, but it is happening.

-With the exception of harassment, there are no criminal laws against impersonation on social media.
+With the exception of harassment, and in some cases, Malicious Communications Act, there are no criminal laws against impersonation on social media.
 Social media impersonation is more often likely to be a civil law offence which could result in an injunction and damages paid by the impersonator to the victim.
 Only if the illegal impersonation continues after the impersonator was presented with an injunction, or if the illegal impersonation amounts to harassment, can the court send the impersonator to prison.
 Impersonation on social media can result in legal action against the impersonator for breach of privacy, misuse of private information, harassment and defamation.

 You can take legal action against sue someone who impersonates you on social media or a dating website.
 There is a way to bring civil action against an individual who is impersonating you online.
 If the impact on your life becomes so significant that it is not something you can simply tolerate or ignore, you should consider what to do in the long term, particularly if you suspect that it could lead to further escalation in the conduct of the impersonator.

-Sometimes the individual behind the fake profile will have an agenda such as to extort money from their online ‘match’ who has fallen for the façade.
+Sometimes the individual behind the fake profile will have an agenda such as to extort money from their online victim who has fallen for the façade.
 In the past, this has lead to over eight-million pounds being lost in the UK through dating website platforms as reported in 2019.
-The emotional damage is one thing, but people need to also consider the financial damage that can be done through a fake profile on a screen and the stresses and complications which could surely follow in the future.
+The emotional damage of being the victim of catfishing is one thing, but people need to also consider the financial damage that can be caused through a fake profile on a screen and the stresses and complications which could surely follow in the future.